 “Before the game, Tito and [then-pitching coach Mickey Callaway] brought me in the office and said, ‘Look, just be yourself,’” Merritt recalled. “ ‘You’ve gotten yourself here.
 You’ve pitched in the big leagues before and trust your defense and don’t get outside of what you do.’”

-No matter how raw he was, Merritt looked like a veteran in his two-hit, 4 1/3-inning performance that helped lead the Indians to their locker room with bottles of champagne in their hands.
+No matter how raw he was, Merritt looked like a veteran in his two-hit, 4 1/3-inning performance that helped lead Cleveland to its locker room with bottles of champagne in players hands.

 “He may not look the part, but he is [mature] beyond his years,” Francona said after the game.
 “And it's one of the most phenomenal things I've ever seen."

 “To be honest,” Merritt said, “Every single one of my pitches and everything was working really well.
 I think the most important thing when I look back on that game that helped me was just the focus I had.”

 For the first time since 1997, Cleveland was heading back to the World Series.

 “I remember it was kind of a relief, in a way, that he was able to turn in that type of performance -- because then we got on to the next series and I didn’t feel as bad about letting my guys down,” Bauer said.
 “Not that it was on his mind this way, but he kind of had my back and helped me out a lot.”